-Geochimica et Cosmochimica Acta publishes research papers in a wide range of subjects in terrestrial geochemistry, meteoritics, and planetary geochemistry.
+Geochimica et Cosmochimica Acta (GCA) publishes research papers in a wide range of subjects in terrestrial geochemistry, meteoritics, and planetary geochemistry.
+GCA aims to present studies of fundamental significance and broad relevance for understanding geochemical systems, mechanisms, and processes, and of interest to a broad and diverse audience of geochemists.
 The scope of the journal includes:

 1. Physical chemistry of gases, aqueous solutions, glasses, and crystalline solids